IPod Nano: Incidents

 In Australia, an iPod Nano caught fire while being charged on a PC.

 In another incident, a man's iPod Nano set his pants on fire while he was working at Hartsfield-Jackson Atlanta International Airport.

 In addition, an iPod Nano sparked in Japan in January 2008 while it was recharging.
 Although no one was injured during the incident, Apple Inc. investigated the incident.
-It was reported on August 19, 2008 that 17 incidents of abnormal overheating with first generation iPod Nano units while recharging had been reported in Japan, including cases in which tatami mats had been charred.
+It was reported on August 19, 2008, that 17 incidents of abnormal overheating with first generation iPod Nano units while recharging had been reported in Japan, including cases in which tatami mats had been charred.
 On August 10, 2010, Apple Japan released a statement saying that it would replace any iPod Nanos that overheated.

 Since 2010, users have been reporting the 6th generation iPod Nano's sleep/wake button remains stuck after months of use, making it impossible to activate the device without the help of a computer or a dock accessory.
 According to a technical inspection, the device uses double-sided tape to hold the button in place, indicating a possible design fault.

 On November 11, 2011, Apple announced the iPod Nano (1st generation) Replacement Program, intended to address concerns over overheating batteries.
-Customers with affected devices can fill out a claim form to confirm eliGBility for replacement.
+Customers with affected devices can fill out a claim form to confirm eligibility for replacement.
 Defective devices will be replaced within six weeks and will carry 90-day warranties.
 Customers who have personalized iPod Nano devices will not be able to receive personalization on their replacement devices.
 During the replacement process, there have been several reports of users receiving an iPod Nano 6th generation as replacement instead of the expected 1st generation device that users sent in during the recall.
 Because using the iPod nano 6th generation with a Mac computer requires iTunes 10 or higher, which in turn requires Mac OS X Leopard system software, Apple will upgrade the system software of participants running earlier versions of macOS, on request but this leaves users that do not have access to iTunes without a working device (because Apple changed the hashing of the music database which prevented the 6th generation iPod Nano from being used with open source software via libgpod).